ScilifelabDataCentre/OrderPortal/README.md

 order is saved by the user.
 This simplifies interpretation of the order data by other external systems.

-Each time an order is edited by the user, the order is displayed according to the current order template.

-Once an order has been submitted, its fields and selected options are effectively frozen, and remain fixed even if the order template is updated.
-The facility administrators are allowed to edit a submitted order.
+Once an order has been created, its fields and selected options are effectively frozen, and remain fixed even if the current fields are updated.

-This design allows the facility staff to modify the order template without invalidating any existing submitted orders.
-Fields and options are never deleted, only removed from the current template when depreciated.

-The order template can be modified only by the facility staff.

 Order
 -----

-An order is an instance of the order template.
+An order is a copy of all fields at the time of its creation.
 It belongs to a user.
 It is editable by the user until it has been submitted for approval by the facility staff.

 An order may contain fields which require a value.
 An order lacking a required value can be saved, but it cannot be submitted.
 This allows the user to create and fill in orders only partially, and to return to the order at a later date to complete it.

-An order can have one of the following states:
+An order can have one and only one of the following states:

 | State       | Semantics                                            |
 |-------------|------------------------------------------------------|